 5. Fly to Ireland for the cost of a domestic flight

-While the 2015 British Airways devaluation brought some negative changes, redeeming Avios for Aerlingus flights to Ireland continues to be a great use of points, especially for off-peak travel.
-The great thing about these Avios sweet-spots is that they’re not restricted to Eastcoasters: West Coasters can also take advantage of some amazingly cheap award tickets to Ireland.
+While the 2015 British Airways devaluation brought some negative changes, redeeming Avios for Aerlingus flights to Ireland continues to be a great use of points.
+The great thing about these Avios sweet-spots is that they’re not restricted to Eastcoasters.
+West Coasters can also take advantage of some amazingly cheap award tickets to Ireland.
+Granted, these are off-peak awards, but they’re dirt cheap regardless.

-Between April 24 – June 16, September 11 – December 16, flights between San Francisco or Los Angeles and Dublin cost just 16,240 Avios each way.
-East coasters will be pleased to know that during those same dates, flights out of Boston or New York will cost just 13,000 Avios each way, The best part?
+Between April 24 – June 16, September 11 – December 16, flights between San Francisco and Dublin cost just 16,240 Avios each way.
+East coasters will be pleased to know that flights out of Boston or New York will cost just 13,000 Avios each way.
+The best part?
 Aerlingus doesn’t impose fuel surcharges, so the taxes will be reasonable.
 At this rate, you can cover roundtrip airfare for up to four people with the sign-up bonus from the British Airways Visa.

 Subscribe to Blog via Email